 Bucketing is the process of assigning users to different variations of an experiment.
 The Full Stack SDKs evaluate user IDs and attributes to determine which variation they should see.

-During bucketing, the SDKs rely on the MurmurHash function to hash the user ID and experiment ID to an integer that maps to a bucket range, which represents a variation.
-MurmurHash is deterministic, so a user ID will always map to the same variation as long as the experiment conditions don’t change.
+During bucketing, the SDKs rely on the MurmurHash function to hash the user ID and experiment key to an integer that maps to a bucket range, which represents a variation.
+MurmurHash is deterministic, so a user ID will always map to the same variation as long as the experiment conditions do not change.
 This also means that any SDK will always output the same variation, as long as user IDs and user attributes are consistently shared between systems.

 This operation is highly efficient because it occurs in memory, and there is no need to block on a request to an external service.
 It also permits bucketing across channels and multiple languages, as well as experimenting without strong network connectivity.